AugustoHide/sample-java-project/README.md

-This line has been added to demonstrate the git command. tHIS LINE HAS BEEN ADDED TO DEMONSTRATE THE USAGE OF GIT PUSH COMMAND
+#This line has been added to demonstrate the git command.
+#tHIS LINE HAS BEEN ADDED TO DEMONSTRATE THE USAGE OF GIT PUSH COMMAND
+#This line is to demonstrate the usage of SSH Protocol
 # Sample Java Project

 This is a reference for setting up a new Ant-based Java project.
 It